gmilos/concurrency-examples/README.md

 ## Possible extensions

-The simple 'racing proxy' doesn't capture all complexities of interracting with asynchronous APIs.
+The simple 'racing proxy' doesn't capture all complexities of interacting with asynchronous APIs.
 In particular, we are looking at extending the above with:

 * cancellation, to stop downstream services from doing potentially expensive work if the results are not going to be used
 * back-pressure, if the proxy is receiving requests at a rate greater than what it can process (most likely because of downstream themselves becoming overloaded), how would it be able to both learn about such condition and notify the caller